carpentries-incubator/workflows-nextflow/_episodes/13-workflow_checkpoint_caching.md

 * `.command.log`: The wrapper execution output.

-* `.command.begin`: Sentinel file created as soon as the job is launched.
+* `.command.begin`: A file created as soon as the job is launched.

 * `.exitcode`: A file containing the task exit code.